savau/xmonad-config/README.md

 ### On NixOS with home-manager

-A monolithic version of `xmonad.hs` can be deployed using [home-manager](https://github.com/nix-community/home-manager).
+The `xmonad.hs` can be deployed using [home-manager](https://github.com/nix-community/home-manager).

 To install, put the following into your `home.nix`:
 ```nix